orkes-io/docs/docs/codelab/orderfulfillment2.md

+---
+displayed_sidebar:     orderfulfillment
+---
+# Building and Deploying a Worker
 # Order Fulfillment Codelab part 2

 You're running order fulfillment at Bob's Widgets, and it's totally manual.
 You're working with Conductor to create workflows and work to better automate the system.